Back to Freepik Calendar

 Coffee and books, one of the most famous love stories

 Coffee and books go together.
-There is nothing better than reading a good novel while you drink a cup of black coffee, it tastes like heaven!
-There is no doubt: coffee is one of the hues of World Book Day.
-Did you know that the first time that the word coffee was used as a color name was at the end of the 17th century?
+There is nothing better than reading a good novel while you drink a cup of black coffee.
+It tastes like heaven!
+There is no doubt that coffee is one of the hues of World Book Day.
+Did you know that the first time the word coffee was used as a color name was at the end of the 17th century?
 Color coffee provides you with a feeling of comfort, warmth, and safety.
 This is the perfect match for your reading sessions.
 It’s also the tint of reliability, resilience, and dependability.
 According to feng shui, this shade is connected to wood, which means that it helps harmonize homes and any other environment.

 • HEX rgb(191, 131, 96)